 Thank you for your patience and understanding as we navigate a new territory.

 In an effort to stay connected to our community and showcase our incredible residents, we have created a monthly resident-focused newsletter.
-We hope you will enjoy the September edition.
+We hope you will enjoy the latest edition.

 Until further notice Mass and all church services have been suspended.

 Mass is held every Wednesday at 10:00 AM and a Communion Service is offered every second Sunday at 10:00 AM in the Chapel.
 Please refer to the monthly recreation calendar for the Sunday Communion Service dates.